History of Link light rail: Creation

-In 1996, voters within the RTA approved increases in sales taxes and vehicle excise taxes to pay for a US$3.9 billion transit package that included $1.7 billion for a 25-mile light rail system.
+Sound Transit submitted its first transit plan and associated tax increases for voter approval on March 14, 1995.
+This plan was rejected by voters.
+On November 5, 1996, a scaled-back plan, called "Sound Move" was submitted for voter approval.
+This plan was approved by voters.
+The approved plan included increases in sales taxes and vehicle excise taxes to pay for a US$3.9 billion transit package that included $1.7 billion for a 25-mile light rail system.
 The system included a streetcar in Tacoma, Washington which would become the T Line, and another line from the University District in north Seattle to Sea-Tac Airport south of Seattle, originally planned to open in 2006.

-Sound Transit released an environmental impact study in 1998 which saw costs rise to US $2.2 billion, and which added three miles to the line by extending it to Northgate.
+Sound Transit released an environmental impact study in 1998 which saw costs for the system rise to US$2.2 billion, and which added three miles to the line by extending it to Northgate.